2000–2001 California electricity crisis

-The 2000–01 California electricity crisis, also known as the Western U.S. energy crisis of 2000 and 2001, was a situation in which the U.S. state of California had a shortage of electricity supply caused by market manipulations and capped retail electricity prices.
-The state suffered from multiple large-scale blackouts, one of the state's largest energy companies collapsed, and the economic fall-out greatly harmed Governor Gray Davis's standing.
+The 2000–2001 California electricity crisis, also known as the Western U.S. energy crisis of 2000 and 2001, was a period during which the state of California had a shortage of electricity supply, caused by market manipulations and capped retail electricity prices.
+The state suffered from multiple large-scale blackouts, one of the state's largest energy companies collapsed, and the economic fall-out greatly harmed the standing of Governor Gray Davis.

-Drought, delays in approval of new power plants, and market manipulation decreased supply.
+Drought and delays in approval of new power plants also decreased supply.
 This caused an 800% increase in wholesale prices from April 2000 to December 2000.
 In addition, rolling blackouts adversely affected many businesses dependent upon a reliable supply of electricity, and inconvenienced many retail consumers.

-California had an installed generating capacity of 45 GW (Gigawatts, or billions-of-watts).
+California had an installed generating capacity of 45 GW (gigawatts, or billions-of-watts).
 At the time of the blackouts, demand was 28 GW.
-A demand-supply gap was created by energy companies, mainly Enron, to create an artificial shortage.
-Energy traders took power plants offline for maintenance in days of peak demand to increase the price.
-Traders were thus able to sell power at premium prices, sometimes up to a factor of 20 times its normal value.
+A demand-supply gap was created by energy companies, mainly Enron, to create artificial shortages.
+Energy traders took power plants offline for maintenance during days of peak demand to increase the price.
+Traders were thus able to sell power at premium prices, sometimes up to a factor of twenty times its normal value.
 Because the state government had a cap on retail electricity charges, this market manipulation squeezed the industry's revenue margins, causing the bankruptcy of Pacific Gas and Electric Company (PG&E) and near bankruptcy of Southern California Edison in early 2001.

-According to the Federal Energy Regulatory Commission (FERC), the crisis was possible because of legislation instituted in 1996 by the California Legislature (AB 1890) and Governor Pete Wilson that deregulated some aspects of the energy industry.
+According to the Federal Energy Regulatory Commission (FERC), such a situation became possible because of legislation instituted in 1996 by the California Legislature (AB 1890) and Governor Pete Wilson that deregulated some aspects of the energy industry.
 Enron took advantage of this partial deregulation and was involved in economic withholding and inflated price bidding in California's spot markets.

-The crisis cost between US$40 and $45 billion.
+The damage caused by the crisis was estimated to be between $40 and $45 billion.